ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

   </figcaption>
 </figure>

-If knowing what authorities do in relation to Active Travel is of extreme importance to assess and improve existing infrastructure, today, with COVID-19 pandemic, is even more so.
-It is for that reason that, unsurprisingly, there have been a number of attempts by non-profits and activists to trace schemes and funds, may it be for decision-making, assessment or accountability reasons.
-In this blog post, we are going to explore some of those attempts (some of them made by [our stakeholders](/about/#people)) to contribute to a better understanding of the EATF, which is part of PEST-project goals, too.
+Knowledge of what local authorities are doing in relation to supporting Active Travel is important to assess, particularly in light of Covid-19 pandemic and the recognized need to 'Build Back Better'.
+Attempts have been made by some organisations to identify and document schemes.
+Below, we explore some of those attemtps in order to contribute to a better understanding of how allocated phase I and phase II EATF are being documented and the nature of the schemes, that have been or are in the process of being, developed.

 # Maps